-- 2. The "Learning Agreement" (LA) is the document that defines the foreign educational activities to be attended in substitution of those offered by the University of Pavia's Course of Study; students must complete the document, ensuring an 'overall' coherence with the Course of Study's objectives rather than searching for identical course content. - 3.
+- of Study; students must complete the document, ensuring an 'overall' coherence with the Course of Study's objectives rather than searching for identical course content. - 3.
 For students intending to study at a foreign university, the possibility for credits to be recognised is established prior to leaving using the LA.
-This must be signed by a member of the teaching staff nominated by the Teaching Council as the supervisor for foreign studies.
+This must be signed by a member of the teaching staff nominated by the Academic Advisory Board as the supervisor for foreign studies.
 This figure is responsible for ensuring that the LA is coherent with the degree Course of Study objectives. - 4.
-At the end of the period of foreign study, the Teaching Council evaluates the educational activities undertaken abroad and votes on their recognition.
+At the end of the period of foreign study, the Committee appointed by the Board evaluates the educational activities undertaken abroad and votes on their recognition.
 This process is initiated upon request of the student and based on documented marks awarded by the foreign institution (using the 'Transcript of Records' in the case of the Erasmus Programme). - 5.
-The Teaching Council proceeds with direct correspondence validation between one or more activities from the Course of Study and one or more educational activities for CFUs acquired at the foreign university. - 6.
-In the event that the CFUs acquired at a foreign university includes content that is related to the educational objectives of the degree Course of Study but do not directly correspond with any of the educational activities present in the Study Plan, the Teaching Council, acting on the Supervisor's advice, may authorise, pursuant to art.
+The Committee appointed by the Board proceeds with direct correspondence validation between one or more activities from the Course of Study and one or more educational activities for CFUs acquired at the foreign university. - 6.
+In the event that the CFUs acquired at a foreign university includes content that is related to the educational objectives of the degree Course of Study but do not directly correspond with any of the educational activities present in the Study Plan, the Committee appointed by the Board, acting on the Supervisor's advice, may authorise, pursuant to art.
 50, paragraph 5 of the Course Regulations, the student to present an Individual Study Plan, in compliance with the declaration of the Course of Study class and regulations.
 For each educational activity undertaken abroad, any eventual corresponding Scientific Disciplinary Sector must be indicated as well as the relative number of CFUs. - 7.
-For each examination taken at a foreign university, the Teaching Council will assign a mark that corresponds to the score awarded abroad.
-Given the existence of different marking criteria, CFUs will be adopted as a reference.
-Based on a statistical distribution criteria of marks awarded by the University of Pavia's Faculty of Engineering, the following marks equivalents have been established:

-8. Study and research undertaken abroad in preparation for the final examination, or internships that are part of international agreements (e.g. Erasmus placements) are recognised by the Teaching Council provided the methods and workload are coherent and the marks documented.
+For each examination taken at a foreign university, the Committee appointed by the Board will assign a mark that corresponds to the score awarded abroad.
+Given the existence of different marking criteria, CFUs will be adopted as a reference. - 8.
+Study and research undertaken abroad in preparation for the final examination, or internships that are part of international agreements (e.g. Erasmus placements) are recognised by the Committee appointed by the Board provided the methods and workload are coherent and the marks documented.